Deaod/VoteSys/README.md

 #### ServerAddress

-Specifies the IP address thats used by clients should the clients be unable to determine the IP address of the server.
+Specifies the address that clients will connect to for VoteSys data transfer.
+If empty, clients will reuse the address they connected to.

 Empty by default.